Founder and Benefactor

 The Business School is Endowed

 In addition to being a tireless entrepreneur, banker and community sponsor, Graziadio was also a generous benefactor to many worthy endeavors.
-These included the endowment of the Graziadio School of Business and Management at Pepperdine.
+These included the endowment of the Graziadio Business School at Pepperdine.

 In April 2002, Graziadio received the prestigious Horatio Alger Award in Washington, D.C., an honor that’s been bestowed on other great Americans like President Dwight D. Eisenhower, Secretary of State Colin Powell, Senator Robert Dole and Oprah Winfrey.
 He has also received many other honors, including the Ellis Island Medal of Freedom, the Grande Ufficiale Award in the Order of Merit of the Republic of Italy, the Americanism Award, the Good Scout Award from the Boy Scouts of America; the Eddy Award from the Los Angeles Economic Development Agency, the President’s “E” Award from the U.S. Department of Commerce and the Albert Schweitzer Leadership Award from the Hugh O’Brian Youth Foundation, just to name a few.